ShmidtS/Twitch-Adblock/README.md

 1. Open the Tampermonkey Dashboard.
 2. Click on the script name: `Twitch Adblock Fix & Force Source Quality (with Monitoring)`.
 3. Go to the **Storage** tab.
-4. You can modify the values for the following keys:
-    *   `TTV_AdBlock_DebugLog` (true/false): Enable verbose debug messages in the browser console.
-Default: `false`.
-    *   `TTV_AdBlock_ShowBanner` (true/false): Show the "Ad removed" banner.
-Default: `true`.
-    *   `TTV_AdBlock_InjectWorkers` (true/false): Enable the core ad-blocking method via Worker injection. **Disabling this will likely break ad blocking.** Default: `true`.
-    *   `TTV_AdBlock_ForceSource` (true/false): Enable automatic setting and monitoring of "Source" quality.
-Default: `true`.
-    *   `TTV_AdBlock_MonitorQuality` (true/false): Enable the *continuous* monitoring and correction of quality after initial setup.
-Requires `TTV_AdBlock_ForceSource` to be `true`.
-Default: `true`.
-    *   `TTV_AdBlock_MonitorInterval` (number): Interval in milliseconds for checking video quality.
-Default: `3000` (3 seconds).
-    *   `TTV_AdBlock_Log...` (true/false): Various other logging options (M3U8 cleaning, network blocking, etc.).
-Defaults vary.
-5.  **Important:** After changing any values, you **must save** them (often automatic, but check your Tampermonkey version) and **refresh** any open Twitch pages for the changes to take effect.
+4.  **Important:** After changing any values, you **must save** them (often automatic, but check your Tampermonkey version) and **refresh** any open Twitch pages for the changes to take effect.

 ### How it Works (Briefly)

 *   **Ad Blocking:** The script intercepts network requests made by the Twitch player, specifically those requesting stream playlists (M3U8 files).
 It injects code into a Web Worker which then filters these playlists to remove segments marked as advertisements before they reach the player.
 *   **Quality Control:** The script interacts with the Twitch player's internal API.
 It finds the player instance, retrieves the list of available qualities, identifies the "Source" quality (usually `chunked`), and calls the player's function to set that quality.
-The monitoring feature periodically repeats the check and correction process.

 ### Troubleshooting / Notes

 *   **Twitch Updates:** Twitch frequently updates its site and player.
 This can break the script's functionality (both ad blocking and quality control).
-Keep the script updated via Tampermonkey.
-*   **Conflicts:** Other ad blockers or Twitch-modifying extensions might conflict with this script.
-If you encounter issues, try disabling other related extensions temporarily.
-*   **Console Logs:** If experiencing problems, open your browser's developer console (usually F12) and look for messages prefixed with `[TTV ADBLOCK vX.Y.Z]`.
-Enabling `TTV_AdBlock_DebugLog` can provide more detailed information.
 *   **Effectiveness:** Ad blocking methods are constantly evolving.
 While this script uses a common technique, its effectiveness may vary and might not block all ad types perfectly.

 ### License

 MIT License

-### Author / Credits

-*   Adapted and Enhanced by ShmidtS & Assistant
-*   Based on previous ad-blocking techniques and scripts from the community.

 ---

-## Русский

-### Возможности

-*   **Блокировка рекламы:** Пытается блокировать видеорекламу на Twitch (pre-roll и mid-roll) путем перехвата и изменения файлов манифеста потока (M3U8) с использованием прокси-подхода на основе Worker'ов.
-*   **Принудительное качество "Источник":** Автоматически устанавливает качество видео на максимально доступное ("Источник" или эквивалент, часто обозначаемый как `chunked`) при запуске трансляции.
-*   **Мониторинг качества:** Постоянно отслеживает качество видео с заданным интервалом (по умолчанию: 3 секунды).
-*   **Автоматическая коррекция:** Если качество падает ниже "Источника" (например, из-за колебаний сети или настроек Twitch, особенно при переключении вкладок/окон), скрипт автоматически пытается вернуть его к "Источнику".
-*   **Настраиваемый:** Различные параметры логирования и поведения можно настроить через интерфейс хранилища Tampermonkey.
-*   **Проверка обновлений:** Автоматически проверяет наличие новых версий скрипта.
-*   **(Опционально) Баннер о рекламе:** Отображает небольшой временный баннер, сообщающий об удалении рекламы.

 ### Требования